The "bi-fuel": the Brazil defends bioethanol.

 Renault is the fourth automaker to attempt the adventure flex fuel, cleaner technology, to equip its models after Volkswagen (March 2003), General Motors (June 2003) and Fiat this year.
 The PSA Peugeot-Citroën group promises to join the dance in 2005.

-Renault has just presented its "Clio Hi-Flex" at the Sao Paulo Motor Show.
+Renault has just introduced its "Hi-Flex Clio" at the motor show in Sao Paulo.

-"The customer finds a freedom that he did not have.
-Depending on the price at the pump, the customer can choose any gasoline-alcohol ratio.
-The car's software adapts the mixture to the engine, "said product manager Alain Tissier.
+"The customer is a freedom he had not.
+Depending on the pump price, the customer can choose any proportion gasohol.
+The software of the car adjusts the mixture to the engine, "said the director of the company's products, Alain Tissier.

-"Renault delayed a little more because it had never made an alcoholic engine but today its flex fuel technology is 100% Renault," he added.
+"Renault has delayed a little because he had never done motorization alcohol but today its flex fuel technology is 100% Renault," he added.

-According to him, as the alcohol has "aggressive chemical characteristics", the rubber hoses, for example, have been strengthened.
+According to him, as alcohol has the "aggressive chemical characteristics", rubber hoses, for example, have been strengthened.

-Brazil can now, according to Mr Tissier export technology, cars and ethanol, which is "a new piece of the sustainable and renewable energy matrix of Brazil."
+Brazil can now, according to Mr. Tissier export of technology, cars and ethanol which represents "a new factor of sustainable and renewable energy matrix of Brazil."

 According to Anfavea, this year 218.320 bi-fuel cars were manufactured in the country and 35.497 alcohol.
 In 2005, half a million flex fuel cars, all brands will be sold in the country.